kennygrant/bestiary/setup.md

 # Setting up Go

 To get up and running with Go, you should follow the [Getting Started](https://golang.org/doc/install) instructions on the go website.
 If you're on Mac or Windows there is an installer which will make life easier for you and is the recommended route to installation.
 This installs go much like any other project.
 You can find the latest installers at the [download](https://golang.org/dl/) page.
+If you have already written and compiled Go code you can probably skip this section.

 ## Setting GOPATH